 This diversity is reflected in the city’s cuisine, including dishes from India and other countries such as China, Italy, and Mexico.
 Mumbai is also home to a variety of festivals that are celebrated throughout the year.
 These include religious festivals like Diwali and Eid and secular festivals like Holi and Ganesh Chaturthi.

 Food in Mumbai – Popular Dishes & Street Foods

 Mumbai is known for its street food, with many popular dishes.
 Vada Pav is a sandwich made with a fried potato patty and bread.
 It is often served with chutney or green chili pepper.
 Another popular street food is Pani Puri, small crispy balls filled with water and tamarind chutney.
-There are also many vendors selling local snacks like bhelpuri and sev puri.
+Many vendors also sell local snacks, like Bhelpuri and Sev Puri.

 The city also has a range of festivals throughout the year, celebrating different aspects of the culture.
 The Ganesh Chaturthi festival is one of the most popular, and it marks the birthday of Lord Ganesh.
 Other festivals include Holi, a spring festival celebrated with colors, and Diwali, the festival of lights.

 Mumbai has a rich and diverse culture, reflected in its food.
 There are a variety of popular dishes and street foods that can be found in Mumbai, each with its unique flavor and ingredients.

 Mumbai’s most popular dishes include chicken tikka masala, biryani, kebabs, and curries.
 These dishes are often cooked with various spices and herbs, making them flavorful.
 Many vegetarian options, such as dal (lentils) and channa masala (chickpeas), are also available.